-Hong Kong is on the common track of tropical typhoons has one of the highest rainfall in the Asia Pacific region with an average annual rainfall of about 2,400 millimetres.
-As global climate change continues, sea levels will rise and torrential rains and storms will get more common, WSP is helping to tackle these challenges.
+Hong Kong, located in a humid subtropical region with a marine subtropical monsoon climate, is on the common track of tropical typhoons and has one of the highest rainfall in the Asia Pacific region with an average annual rainfall of about 2,400mm.
+As global climate change continues, better adaptation, particularly in urban areas where impervious surfaces are more prevalent, is needed to reduce the peak load in stormwater management.

-WSP provided Water Environment Consultancy services to Architectural Services Department of the HKSAR Government on use of sponge city concepts and technologies for Hong Kong government buildings.
+WSP collaborated with Ronald Lu & Partners to help tackle these challenges to enhance Hong Kong’s flood and climate resilience.
+We provided water environment consultancy services for Architectural Services Department (ArchSD) of Hong Kong on the use of sponge city concept and technologies for Hong Kong government buildings.